Alexander Aksinin

-Alexander Aksinin (2 October 1949 – 3 May 1985) was a Soviet printmaker and painter.
+Alexander Aksinin (2 October 1949 – 3 May 1985) was a Ukrainian printmaker and painter.
 His sophisticated etching technique, precision and perfectionist attention to details earned him the sobriquet the “Dürer of Lviv”.
 Art critics hailed him as “a 20th century Piranesi” for his dramatic and elaborate constructs.

 Early life and education

 Alexander Aksinin was born to military cartographer Dmitriy Aksinin and railroad official Ludmila Aksinina.
 In 1972 he graduated from the Ukrainian Institute of Printing, where he specialized in Graphics Arts.

 Career

-From 1972–1977, Aksinin worked as an art editor in a publishing house, served in the Soviet army and then worked as an art designer in an industrial design office.
+From 1972 to 1977, Aksinin worked as an art editor in a publishing house, served in the Soviet army and then worked as an art designer in an industrial design office.

 After 1977, he focused entirely on his art, in particular in the fields of printed and drawn graphics.
-Aksinin’s solo exhibitions were held in Tallinn, Estonia (1979, 1986), Lodz, Poland (1981, 1985), Warsaw (1984), Lvov (1987) and others.
+Aksinin's solo exhibitions were held in Tallinn, Estonia (1979, 1986), Lodz, Poland (1981, 1985), Warsaw (1984), Lviv (1987) and others.
 He also took part in various group exhibitions in the USSR and abroad.